Reds get jump on Pirates, win doubleheader opener | Sports-Games

 Reds get jump on Pirates, win doubleheader opener

-Nick Castellanos hit a solo homer Thursday as the visiting Cincinnati Reds jumped out to an early lead and topped the Pittsburgh Pirates 4-2 in the opening game of a doubleheader.
+Nick Castellanos hit a solo homer Friday and the visiting Cincinnati Reds jumped out to an early lead as they topped the Pittsburgh Pirates 4-2 in the opening game of a doubleheader.
 Jose Garcia and Jesse Winker each added an RBI single for the Reds (17-21).

 Gregory Polanco hit an RBI double and Colin Moran had an RBI single for Pittsburgh (11-25).
 The Reds' Luis Castillo (1-5), in his eighth start of the season, finally got his first win.
 He gave up two runs and seven hits in six innings, with eight strikeouts and two walks.